For teams wanting to try out Slack for an unlimited period of time. Learn more

 We’ll make a one-time, prorated charge to your credit card to cover your new team member’s account for the remainder of the current billing period.

-As an example, suppose your team is on the “Standard Plan,” which costs $8 per user per month when billed monthly.
+As an example, suppose your team is on the “Standard plan,” which costs $8 per active user per month when billed monthly.
 You add a new team member 10 days into your billing period and there are 20 remaining days in the month.
 The per-day cost for each user is $8 / 30, so we will make a one-time charge of $5.33 ($8 / 30 days * 20 days) to your team’s credit card on file.

 Team Owners can change the team’s subscription level.
 There are two options when downgrading from a paid plan to the Free plan: